 This program is divided in two main parts:

-During the first part of the course, students will gain experience in Underwater Archaeology focused on exploring the Ancient Roman Port of Sanitja and the coast of the Cape of Cavalleria.
-The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as anchors and amphoras related to those shipwrecks and their cargo.
+During the first part of the course, students will gain experience in underwater archaeology focused on exploring the Ancient Roman Port of Sanitja and the coast of the Cape of Cavalleria.
+The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as anchors and amphora related to those shipwrecks and their cargo.

 During the second part of the course, students will learn how to create a GIS platform applied to underwater archaeology.

 Part 1.
 Explore the Ancient Roman Port of Sanitja (Menorca, Spain)

 Over the past eight years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
 We have discovered 18 Roman shipwrecks with cargo, including amphorae, and more than 10 anchors from different time periods.

 There will be a minimum of 8 immersions focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
 The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as the associated cargo including amphoras and anchors.